madebymany/sir-trevor-js/Readme.md

 ### Compiling

-We use the awesome [Grunt](http://gruntjs.com/) for our build process.
 Before getting started please be sure to install the necessary dependencies via npm:

 ``$ npm install``

-When completed you'll be able to run the various grunt commands provided:
+When completed, we have a couple of preset scripts:

+``$ npm run dev``

+This compiles for development, and watches source files to recompile when you change something.

+``$ npm test``

+Runs the linter and test suite, just like the CI server does.

-``$ grunt``
+``$ npm run dist``

 Concatenates scripts, compiles the Sass, runs the Jasmine tests and minifies the project.

-``$ grunt watch``

-Convenience method while developing to compile the Sass files and concatenate the Javascript on save of a file in the ``/src`` directory.

 Please ensure any pull requests have relevant Jasmine tests (where applicable).